-- The extracted or clear juice is evaporated to a syrup stage, bleached by sulphur dioxide and then sent to vacuum pans for further concentration and sugar grain formation.
+- The extracted or clear juice is evaporated to a syrup stage, bleached by sulfur dioxide, and then sent to vacuum pans for further concentration and sugar grain formation.

 - Crystals are developed to a desired size and the crystallized mass is then dropped in the crystallizers to exhaust the mother liquor of its sugar as much as possible.
-This is then centrifuged for separating the crystals from molasses.
+This is then centrifuged to separate the crystals from molasses.
 The molasses is re-boiled for further crystallization.

 - Thus, the original syrup is desugarised progressively (normally three times) till finally, a viscous liquid is obtained from which sugar can no longer be recovered economically.

 - This liquid, which is called final molasses, is sent to the distillery for making alcohol.

 - The sugar thus is separated from molasses in the centrifuge is dried, bagged (50 Kg and 100 Kg), weighed, and sent to storage houses.

 - Sugar is made in different sizes and accordingly classified into various grades I.E. large, medium, and small.

 - Granulated white sugar continues to a refinery where it is combined with naturally occurring minerals to strip away impurities.
 It is washed, and filtered through carbon, and any non-sugar ingredients are removed.
 The refined sugar is then further processed into granulated form, dried, and packaged.